mspector/143-145-Herbert-Rd/incidents/2023-05-26_basement-toilet-backup.md

   The plumbing for the basement toilet was not worked on, but they did (as a favor) replace the dirty old basement toilet with a new one that we purchased.
 - Since moving in, we had used that toilet 6-10 times.
 It has not been used since the incident began.
+- We have been using the kitchen garbage disposal.
+It's loud and vibrates more than it seems like it should.

 ## Timeline